-This easy to whip up and incredibly refreshing white gazpacho is made with nutty almonds, sweet grapes and cool cucumbers to balance it all together for a perfectly cool summer soup.
+White Gazpacho is a cold refreshing Spanish soup made with almonds, sweet grapes and cool cucumbers to balance it all together.

 "Ajo Blano" is also what this white gazpacho is called meaning "white garlic" and is filled with delicious flavors of almonds, sweet grapes and traditional vinegar and bread.
 Both the bread and almonds help "thicken" the soup, but because I was craving something smooth, I moved the puree through a fine sieve, which holds all the nut pieces and grape skins.
 To garnish, I added bright lemon zest, thin slivers of green grape , fresh mint and a pinch of cayenne.
 The balance of the sweet, bright and spicy is out of this world.